JPro-one/JPro-Documentation/README.md

 * Your app **must NOT block** the javafx-thread.
 Wait-, sleep-commands, showAndWaits in the javafx-thread are no-nos.
 * Be careful when using **dialog boxes**.
 Make sure they don't use showAndWait (see above).
   [Here](https://github.com/JPro-one/JPro-Samples/tree/master/popups) you can see how to create a JPro agnostic popup.
-  You can also use [this popup](http://www.jfoenix.com/documentation.html#Dialog) from the JPhoenix library.
+  You can also use [this popup](http://www.jfoenix.com/documentation.html#Dialog) from the JFoenix library.
 * Be careful with **statics**, because they would be shared between multiple instances (interesting enough, there are use cases in which this fact can be utilized as a very useful feature.
   But, it is important not to use them in the wrong way.)